sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

     string alias = key.substr(found_vrf + 1, found_ifname - found_vrf - 1);
     IpAddress peer_address(key.substr(found_ifname + 1));

-    //FIXME check if peer_address is vnet prefix, ignore it if yes?

-    //loop m_syncdNextHops to see if it matches the above peer IP address for (auto nhop = m_syncdNextHops.begin(); nhop != m_syncdNextHops.end(); ++nhop) {
+    //loop m_syncdNextHops to see if it matches the above BFD peer IP address for (auto nhop = m_syncdNextHops.begin(); nhop != m_syncdNextHops.end(); ++nhop) {
         if ( nhop is not the BFD peer address )